Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 \paragraph{Conclusion.--} We propose an enriched Ge+ heterostructure that incorporates Si concentration gradients to significantly enhance SOI.
 We identify multiple routes to engineer Si gradients - implemented via a single Si-poor bump and two Si-rich spikes - and leverage multi-objective Bayesian optimization to chart the Pareto front of heterostructures display optimal trade-offs between SOI maximization, and its robustness against parameter variations.
 We further show that devices built on ML-optimized Ge+ have the potential to substantially outperform state-of-the-art superconducting and semiconducting spin-qubit devices, opening new paths toward Ge-based quantum technologies.

 \paragraph{Acknowledgment.--} We thank members of the Bosco, Scappucci, Rimbach-Russ, and Veldhorst groups for valuable discussions.
+We acknowledge that this work was carried out in parallel with Ref~\cite{Coppini2026} on strain engineering of Ge Andreev spin qubit.
+We are grateful to the authors - V. Coppini, A. Manesco, A. Akhmerov, V. Fatemi, and B. Van Heck- for their insightful discussions and collaboration.
 This research was supported by the EU through the H2024 QLSI2 project, by the Army Research Office under Award Number: W911NF-23-1-0110, by NCCR Spin (grant number 225153), and by The Netherlands Ministry of Defense under Awards No. R23/009.
 The views, conclusions, and recommendations contained in this document are those of the authors and are not necessarily endorsed nor should they be interpreted as representing the official policies, either expressed or implied, of The Netherlands Ministry of Defense, of the Army Research Office or the U.S. Government.
 The U.S. Government and The Netherlands Ministry of Defense is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.